A neural network-based approach to hybrid systems identification for control: A neural network-based representation of hybrid systems

 with $Q\in\bbS^s_{\succ 0}$, then the structure in \cite[Eq.~4]{hempel2014inverse} is immediately recovered.
-Note that these choices are always possible since differentiability of the \gls{NN} output \gls{wrt} $\theta$, which follows from the first property shown in this statement, implies that $\mc N_\theta$ is an end-to-end trainable \gls{NN}. \end{pf}
+Specifically, the inequality constraints in \eqref{eq:optnet_PWA} are obtained from those in \eqref{eq:optnet} by simply imposing $G(y)=F$ and $h(y)=h-G y$, for appropriate matrices $F$, $G$ and vector $h$ with row dimension $l\le2nr$ and $s\le2n$ columns (notice the slight abuse of notation).
+Remarkably, these choices are always possible since differentiability of the \gls{NN} output \gls{wrt} $\theta$, which follows from the first property shown in this statement, implies that $\mc N_\theta$ is an end-to-end trainable \gls{NN}. \end{pf}

-Proposition~\ref{prop:NN_properties}(i) thus makes $\mc N_\theta$ in \eqref{eq:neural_network}, with $z^\star(\cdot)$ solving \eqref{eq:optnet}, an end-to-end trainable \gls{NN}, meaning that one is actually able to set values for the main parameters $\theta = \{(Q, q, A, b, G, h), W, c\}$ exploiting (state-input)-successor state samples, as commonly happens with any other \gls{NN}.
+In the rest of the paper, when we will refer to the OptNet layer we will tacitly consider the structure in \eqref{eq:optnet_PWA}.
+The set of parameters characterizing $\mc N_\theta$ is then $\theta \eqdef \{(Q, R, p, F, G, h), W, c\} \in \R^p$, which shall be determined during an offline training procedure using the available dataset $\{(x^{(i)},u^{(i)}, x^{+,{(i)}})\}_{i=1}^N$.
+With this regard, Proposition~\ref{prop:NN_properties}.(i) makes $\mc N_\theta$ in \eqref{eq:neural_network} an end-to-end trainable \gls{NN}, meaning that one is actually able to set values for the parameters $\theta$ exploiting available samples, as commonly happens with any other \gls{NN}.
 A differentiable output enables the use of a typical backpropagation strategy to find the gradient of the training loss function.
-Consequently, one can train $\mc N_\theta$ with standard gradient descent methods for finding a (local) minimum of that function.
+Thus, one can train $\mc N_\theta$ with standard gradient descent methods for finding a minimum of that function.

 As a main consequence of the second property in Proposition~\ref{prop:NN_properties}, instead, we note that \eqref{eq:OCP} turns out to coincide with an \gls{OCP} involving a continuous \gls{PWA} dynamics.
-The latter is known to be equivalent to a number of hybrid system model classes \cite{heemels2001equivalence}, such as \gls{LC} \cite{heemels2003modelling,jin2022learning} or \gls{MLD} models \cite{bemporad1999control}.
+The latter is known to be equivalent to a number of hybrid system model classes \cite{heemels2001equivalence}, such as \gls{LC} \cite{jin2022learning} or \gls{MLD} models \cite{bemporad1999control}.
 For this reason, the family of continuous \gls{PWA} dynamics excels in capturing a wide variety of real-world system behaviours.
 In particular, since $\mc N_\theta$ will be trained on the basis of available data $\{(x^{(i)},u^{(i)}, x^{+,{(i)}})\}_{i=1}^N$, \eqref{eq:OCP} actually amounts to an \gls{OCP} involving a data-based hybrid system representation.